shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 “But what?”
 Muddy fidgeted with her cuffs.

 “I’ve run into a problem.”
-Ersie told Muddy about Lemilay and how that’s going to interfere with her plans to build the lookout on this boulder.
+Ersie told Muddy about Lemilay and how that’s going to interfere with her plans to build the lookout on the boulder.

-They picked up armfuls of stones and climbed up onto the boulder.
+They picked up armfuls of stones and climbed up onto it.
 They sat together and watched the river go by.

 “Oh, Lemilay?”
 Muddy laughed.
 “She’s easy.
 I’ve been sneaking things past her for years.”
 Muddy threw a stone into the river.